-When the user selects an item in the chart plot, the ruler appears to indicate the selections’ position on the x-axis.
+When the user selects an item in the chart plot, the ruler indicates the selections’ position on the x-axis.
 To reposition ruler, the user drags accordingly to move to another point.

 User can tap on a column (or a cluster of columns for multi-series) to view the exact value of selected data point(s) in the summary section.
 All other columns will fade out when one data set is selected.
 Tap on the selected data set again to deselect.

 Due to the limited screen size of mobile devices, we limit the number of columns displayed on one screen, so the text labels and columns are legible.